-A grievance may be withdrawn by the faculty member at any time prior to a decision of a Grievance Committee.
+A grievance may be withdrawn by the faculty member at any time prior to the issuance of the final report of the Ad Hoc Grievance Committee or the Grievances Committee.
 The withdrawal of a grievance shall not preclude the Dean or the Chancellor from investigating the charges contained in the grievance or related matters.

 It is understood that there are legal requirements relating to the time limitations when one may file a charge of discrimination with federal or state human rights agencies.
-Should this deadline arrive prior to the completion of the grievance process, and should the grievant elect to file a charge with a governmental agency, this will not prejudice the grievance process.
+Should the grievant elect to file a charge with a governmental agency, this will not prejudice the grievance process.